PREVIEW

 Q: How did the district select this curriculum?

-A: This curriculum is being recommended for adoption by a committee made up of parents, teachers, and members of our Board of Education.
+A: This curriculum was recommended for adoption by a committee made up of parents, teachers, and members of our Board of Education.
 The committee reviewed four curriculum options and narrowed their choices to two:

-The committee is recommending Puberty Talk for Grades 5 & 6, however, the final decision on curriculum adoption will be made by the Board of Education.
+The committee recommended Puberty Talk for Grades 5 & 6.
+After careful consideration, this curriculum was adopted by the Board of Education.

 Q: Can parents see this curriculum?